Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

-This suffices to determine the invariants we need from our previous results.
-In the generic case, $J'_i$ denote the transformation of the invariant $J_i$ under the involution $a_i \mapsto a_{m-i}$ on the coefficients.
-Let \begin{small}
+By using Lemma~\ref{lem:C2Quot}, we can now find small sets of homogeneous invariants that can be used to distinguish orbits of binary forms $f$ of type $(0,n,m)$.
+First we consider the generic case.
+Let $J'_i$ denote the transformation of the invariant $J_i$ under the involution $a_i \mapsto a_{m-i}$ on the coefficients, and let \begin{small}

-\end{small} These expressions are clearly homogeneous invariants under the action of $D$.
-This is not a dihedral group, but after~\cite{gutsha}, we call them the \emph{generic arithmetic dihedral invariants} (for the given integer $m$ and automorphism group $\CG_2 \times \CG_n$).
-As is illustrated in Example~\ref{ex:nondesc1}, we can usually get by with a further subset of these generic arithmetic dihedral invariants in our calculations.
+\end{small} These expressions are homogeneous invariants under the action of $D$.
+Though $D$ is not a dihedral group, we still employ the following terminology, which was introduced in~\cite{gutsha}.